tedneward/ProfBlog/content/blog/2005/recommended-reading-list.md

 * *Principles of Transaction Processing* by Bernstein and Newcomer.
 * *Transaction Processing: Concepts and Techniques* by Gray and Reuter.
 What to read when you're done with the Bernstein and Newcomer book and still want to know more about the Zen of Transactional Processing.

 **Security-related Recommended Reading list**:

+* *Rootkits* by McGraw.
 * *Secrets and Lies* by Schneier.
 * Either *Cryptography Decrypted* by (can't remember the name offhand), *Practical Cryptography* by Schneier and Ferguson, or *Applied Cryptography (2nd Ed)* by Schneier.
 The first is a lightweight introduction to the subject, the second is a more detailed introspection, the third required reading for anybody who wants to be a security wonk.
 * *The Code Book* by Singh.
 * *Hacking Exposed (5th Ed)*, by McClure, et al.
 * *Exploting Software*, by Hogland and McGraw.
 The most fun book in the list, if you ask me.
 * *Reversing* by Eilam.
 Who says unmanaged code is "safe from reverse-engineering"?
-* *The Art of Deception*, by Mitnick
+* *The Art of Deception*, by Mitnick.

 **Operating System/Platform Reading list**:

 * *Windows Internals* (4th Ed) by Russinovich and Solomon.
 Actually, any of the last three editions (2nd, 3rd, 4th) is awesome, so look for 3rd Ed in a bargain bin and pick up a great bargain.
 * *Operating Systems* (2nd Ed) by Tanenbaum.
 The original "Minix" book.
 Taught me the basics of how an O/S works, and the basic concepts are still applicable to this day.

 **Platform-agnostic Recommended Reading list**: